 Complacency has started to set in where workplace hazards have become wallpaper.
 You need to reinvigorate and wake up employees to focus on workplace hazards that can kill or seriously injure them.
 There is now a need for dedicated hazard perception training.
 This training should be underpinned by the safety hierarchy of controls.
 The training should focus on critical risks and control measures to protect employees.
 Hazard perception training needs to be completed on a recurring basis to regularly refresh and remind.

 With our flexible per-use ‘credits’ model pricing, you simply pay for what you use.
 You can purchase any number of credits at any time, that you can use within 12 months before they expire.
 There are no subscription fees or lock-in contracts.
+And we also cater for larger users with our unlimited annual use package.

 There are 8 common workplace hazards that sit on most company’s critical risk registers.